nullptrz/FSD_Main_System/README.md

 The other repository will be used for experimental purposes!
 Once everything works there we will slowly keep adding things to this repository

-this is version 1 of the main program!

 So far everything is working properly!